LordGauravB/FactDari/README.md

   ![Keyboard Shortcuts](Resources/application_images/Keyboard_Shortcuts_Window.png)

-  A quick reference to keyboard controls (e.g., ←/→ for navigation, Space for next, A/E/D for add/edit/delete, F for favorite, K for known).
+  A quick reference to keyboard controls (e.g., Left/Right arrows for navigation, Space/Enter to reveal, Space to advance after reveal, A/E/D for add/edit/delete, F for favorite, K for known).

 - Add New Fact